lsst-dm/dmtn-168/index.rst

 As the bucket name indicates, the bucket **drp-us-central1-containers** accommodate container image files, the pilot-related files and panda queue confiuration files.
 The other bucket **drp-us-central1-logging** stores the log files of pilot and payload jobs.

 The logging bucket is configured in *Uniform* access mode, allowing public access, and allowing a special service account **gcs-access** with the permission of **roles/storage.legacyBucketWriter** and **roles/storage.legacyObjectReader**.
-The credential json file of this special service account is generated, and passed to the container on the POD nodes, with the environmental variable **GOOGLE_APPLICATION_CREDENTIAL** pointing to the json file.
+The credential json file of this special service account is generated, and passed to the container on the POD nodes via the secret name *gcs-access*, with the environmental variable **GOOGLE_APPLICATION_CREDENTIAL** pointing to the json file.

 Job Run Procedure in PanDA
 ==========================